lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Verse 15.** *I am afflicted and ready to die from my youth up.* How much some suffer!
 I have seen a child, who at the age of twenty months had probably suffered more bodily pain than the whole congregation of a thousand souls, where its parents worshipped.
 Asaph seems to have been of a sad heart.
 Jeremiah lived and died lamenting.
 Heman seems to have been of the same lot and of the same turn of mind.— *William S. Plumer.*

 **Verse 15.** (*First clause* ).
 We found the heat more oppressive this day than we had yet experienced it.
 The hillocks of sand between which we were slowly moving at the usual camel's pace, reflected the sun's rays upon us, till our faces were glowing as if we had been by the side of a furnace...
 Perhaps it was through this part of the desert of Shur that Hagar wandered, intending to go back to her native country; and it may have been by this way that Joseph carried the young child Jesus when they fled into the land of Egypt.
 Even in tender infancy the sufferings of the Redeemer began, and he complains, *"I am afflicted and ready to die from my youth up."* Perhaps these scorching beams beat upon his infant brow, and this sand laden breeze dried up his infant lips, while the heat of the curse of God began to melt his heart within.
-Even in the desert we see the suretyship of Jesus.— *R.M.
-Macheyne's "Narrative of a Mission of Inquiry to the Jews."*
+Even in the desert we see the suretyship of Jesus.— *R. M. Macheyne's "Narrative of a Mission of Inquiry to the Jews."*

 **Verse 15.** *From my youth up.* That is, for a long time;—so long, that the remembrance of it seems to go back to my very childhood.
 My whole life has been a life of trouble and sorrow, and I have not strength to bear it longer.
 It may have been literally true that the author of the Psalm had been a man always afflicted; or, this may be the language of strong emotion, meaning that his sufferings had been of so long continuance that they seemed to him to have begun in his very boyhood.— *Albert Barnes.*